cmc-corpora/cmc-corpora.github.io/content/ckcmc/partner/llf/index.md

 ---
 title: Laboratoire de Linguistique Formelle (LLF), FR
 subtitle: Formal Linguistics Laboratory
+summary: |
-summary: The Laboratoire de Linguistique Formelle is a French research unit co-sponsored by the [CNRS](http://cnrs.fr) and the [Université of Paris](http://u-paris.fr).
+  A French research unit co-sponsored by the CNRS and the Université of Paris.

 share: false
 section_pager: true